Site icon Texas Travel Talk

 Top Tourist Attractions In Texas

-There’s no doubt Texas is a great place to live.
-We have so much to see and do.
+There’s no doubt Texas is a great place to live and visit.
+We have a wealth of things to see and do.
 I sometimes think I won’t be able to see it all in my lifetime.
-The Lone Star State, the second-largest state in the United States, can overwhelm a person, especially a native like me.
-I hope to see it all, but if I don’t get to, I can at least write about it and share it with you all.
+The Lone Star State, the second-largest state in the United States, can overwhelm a person, even a native like me.
+I hope to see it all, but if I don’t, I can at least write about it and share it with you all.
 Here are the top tourist attractions in Texas to put on your to-do list.
-And don’t wait too long!

 Top Tourist Attractions In Texas